LEADERSHIP IN STRATEGIC COMMUNICATION WORKSHOP 2020

-The Johns Hopkins University School of Public Health, Center for Communication Programs (CCP) and the Center for Communication and Change – India (CCC-I) in partnership are pleased to offer the 12th Leadership in Strategic Communication Workshop- South Asia, to be held in New Delhi, India, September 16th-25th, 2019.
-The workshop will be facilitated by Uttara Bharath Kumar.
+The Johns Hopkins University School of Public Health, Center for Communication Programs (CCP) and the Center for Communication and Change – India (CCC-I) in partnership are pleased to offer the 13th Leadership in Strategic Communication Workshop - South Asia to be held in New Delhi, India in September 2020.
+The workshop will be facilitated by Ms. Uttara Bharath Kumar.

 Uttara Bharath Kumar is the Director, Capacity Strengthening and an international communication specialist at Johns Hopkins University.
-She has over 25 years of experience with behavior change communication program design, implementation and training in over 15 countries.
-Ms. Bharath Kumar is delighted to facilitate the LSC workshop in New Delhi.
+She has over 25 years of experience in behavior change communication program design, implementation and training in over 15 countries.

 THIS WORKSHOP IS USEFUL FOR:

 - Mid and senior level health communication professionals

 - Those working in the area of behavior change for health and social issues

 - Others interested in the art and science of strategic communication